JeffersonLab/clara-docs/README.md

     sudo pip install sphinx

+The Sphinx theme can be installed with:

+    sudo pip install sphinx-rtd-theme

 To generate a PDF version of the documentation, *LaTeX* is also required.

 ### Generating the docs